IIT-EnergySystemModels/oHySEM/doc/rst/Download.rst

   conda install -c conda-forge pyscipopt conda install                glpk

-The openTEPES model can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
-The GAMS language is not included in the openTEPES package and must be installed separately.
+The oHySEM model can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
+The GAMS language is not included in the oHySEM package and must be installed separately.
-This option is activated by calling the openTEPES model with the solver name 'gams'.
+This option is activated by calling the oHySEM model with the solver name 'gams'.

 Besides, it also requires the following packages: